Laurent Brossoit

-Laurent Brossoit (born March 23, 1993) is a Canadian professional ice hockey goaltender for the Chicago Blackhawks of the National Hockey League (NHL).
+Laurent Brossoit (born March 23, 1993) is a Canadian professional ice hockey player who is a goaltender for the Anaheim Ducks of the National Hockey League (NHL).
 Brossoit won the Stanley Cup with the Vegas Golden Knights in 2023.

-Brossoit was selected by the Calgary Flames in the sixth round, 164th overall, of the 2011 NHL Entry Draft and played for the Edmonton Oilers and Winnipeg Jets prior to joining the Golden Knights.
+Brossoit was selected by the Calgary Flames in the sixth round, 164th overall, of the 2011 NHL entry draft and played for the Edmonton Oilers and Winnipeg Jets prior to joining the Golden Knights.
 He was born in Port Alberni, British Columbia, but grew up in Cloverdale, British Columbia.

 Playing career

 Amateur

 In 2008, Brossoit was chosen in the second round, 26th overall, of the 2008 WHL Bantam Draft by the Edmonton Oil Kings.
 In the 2008–09 season, Brossoit played in 20 games for the Valley West Hawks of the BCMML.
 Brossoit saw his first Western Hockey League (WHL) action with the Oil Kings, playing one game.

 During the 2009–10 season, Brossoit spent most of the season with the Cowichan Valley Capitals of the BCHL.
 In 21 games, Brossoit registered a 3.66 goals against average (GAA), a .901 save percentage and a 10–8–0 record.
 In five playoff games, he registered a 3.93 GAA and a .911 save percentage.
 Brossoit played in two games for the Oil Kings, posting a 2.80 GAA and a .944 save percentage.
 Brossoit played for Team Pacific at the 2010 World U-17 Hockey Challenge, posting a 2.00 GAA and a .902 save percentage in two games.

 In his WHL rookie season, in 2010–11, Brossoit played in 34 games for the Oil Kings.
 He registered a 3.32 GAA and a .887 save percentage.
 In two playoff games, Brossoit posted a 3.58 GAA, a .875 save percentage and a 13–12–2 record.

 In his second WHL, 2011–12, Brossoit was a workhorse for WHL champions Edmonton and helped guide the Oil Kings to a WHL championship and a berth into the 2012 Memorial Cup.
 He had a record of 42–13–5 with 3 shutouts in 61 games and posted a 2.47 GAA and .914 save percentage for the year.
 The Oil Kings finished with the WHL's best record in winning the Central Division and rolled through the playoffs.
 Brossoit was 16–4 with two shutouts and had a 2.04 GAA and .933 save percentage.
 He started all four games at the Memorial Cup and was 1–3 with a 4.04 GAA and .871 save percentage.

 On April 2, 2013, Brossoit was named as Canadian Hockey League (CHL) Goaltender of the Week after posting a 4–1–0–0 record with two shutouts along with a 0.76 GAA and .968 save percentage in the opening round of the WHL Eastern Conference playoff series that saw the Oil Kings defeat the Kootenay Ice four games to one.